kshehadeh/hanto/README.md

 ## Organization

-This a monorepo with two project.
+This a monorepo organized into the core library, a cli and several plugins

-1. lib - The scribbler core which houses the majority of the functionality
+1. core - The scribbler core which houses the majority of the functionality
 2. cli - The scribbler cli for accessing the functionality in the core.
+3. loaders/npm - The NPM plugin
+4. loaders/typescript - The Typescript plugin

 ## Getting Started